openshift/training/08-S2I-Introduction.md

     example-1-watc1   1/1       Running     0          56s

 You will see that your build pod is still hanging around, but exited.
 We are currently doing this for logging purposes.
-While there is some log aggregation happening under the covers (with fluentd), it is not really accessible to a normal user.
+Configuring log aggregation is outside the scope of this material, but there are a number of different ways to do it.
+Please be sure to check the docs for examples.

 The `oc build-logs` command essentially is looking at the Docker container logs under the covers.
 If we delete this pod, the build logs are lost.
 The same holds true for the logs in the UI.